brunorijsman/rift-python/doc/deviations.md

 * The hold timer expires

 Instead of actually removing the offer, we keep the offer, but mark it with a removed flag and a removed-reason string.
 This makes debugging and trouble-shooting easier.

+**PRZ 8/18 Comment: Suggest a text in the spec and I'll include as mild implementation guideline**

 ## Rules for accepting a received LIE message